eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_create_smart_contracts_guide.md

 };
 ```

-A smart contract class definition must:
+A smart contract class declaration must:

-- Be annotated by the [[eosio::contract]] attribute which tells the compiler it is a smart contract class; in the `hello.hpp` generated code the `CONTRACT` macro is used, which expands to `class [[eosio::contract]]` C++ code at compilation time.
+- Be annotated by the [[eosio::contract]] attribute which tells the compiler it is a smart contract class; in the `hello.hpp` generated code the `CONTRACT` `macro` is used, which expands to `class [[eosio::contract]]` C++ code at compilation time.
 - Be derived from the `contract` class which provides basic smart contract functionality.
 - Define at least a public action function.

+> ℹ️ **C++ Macro** ℹ️
+In C++, a `macro` is a way to define a shorthand for a piece of code or a value.
+When the `macro` is used in the code, the preprocessor automatically replaces it with its corresponding definition before the code is compiled.
+This can help to make the code more readable and maintainable by reducing repetition and increasing abstraction.

 You will learn more about actions later.

 ### The hello.cpp File

+In C++ programming, a `.cpp` file is a source code file that contains C++ code.
+The `.cpp` file is one of the most important files in a C++ project, as it contains the actual implementation of the code that performs the desired functionality.

-The `hello.cpp` is the C++ implementation file and it contains the `hello` smart contract C++ class implementation for every member function of the class.
+The `hello.cpp` file contains the `hello` smart contract C++ class implementation for every member function of the class.

 ## Actions